Woodmaninator/AttmayMBBot/README.md

 ### !removequote
 This command removes the last added quote.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).

 #### !removequote [Quote ID]
 This command removes the quote associated with the ID.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).

 ### !fixquote [New Quote Text]
 This command edits the quote text of the last added quote.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).

 #### !fixquote [Quote ID] [New Quote Text]
 This command edits the quote text of the quote associated with the ID.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).

 ### !quotelist